Stat184-Spring2025/Sec4_FP_Li_Osilan_AlMamari/README.md

 ![Death Rate vs Vaccination Plot](figures/death_vs_vax.png)

 *Figure: A scatterplot showing the relationship between full vaccination rates and COVID-19 death rates per 100,000 population.
-Most countries trend downward, but a few outliers suggest confounding variables.*
+As the vaccination rates increase, there is no significant decrease in the death rate.*

 ---